Takatsukasa family

 The Takatsukasa family (鷹司家, Takatsukasa-ke) is a Japanese aristocratic kin group.
 The Takatsukasa was a branch of the Fujiwara clan and one of the Five regent houses, from which Sesshō and Kampaku could be chosen.

 The family crest of Takatsukasa is peony.

 History

-The Takatsukasa family was founded by Fujiwara no Kanehira (1228-1294), who was the sixth son of Konoe Iezane; he was also the first to take this family name, named after the section of Kyoto in which the household resided.
+The Takatsukasa family was founded by Fujiwara no Kanehira (1228–1294), who was the sixth son of Konoe Iezane; he was also the first to take this family name, named after the section of Kyoto in which the household resided.
 The Takatsukasa family, for the first time, died out in the Sengoku period following the death of Tadafuyu, 13th head of the family, in 1546.
 Later in 1579, with the assistance of Oda Nobunaga, the third son of Nijō Haruyoshi took the name Takatsukasa Nobufusa and revived the household.
 Nobufusa's daughter Takako married Iemitsu, the third Tokugawa shōgun.

 In 1884, Hiromichi, the head of the Takatsukasa family, became a prince in the kazoku system.
-In 1950, Princess Kazuko, the third daughter of Hirohito (the Emperor Showa) married Toshimichi Takatsukasa, but the couple had no children.
+In 1950, Princess Kazuko, the third daughter of Hirohito (the Emperor Showa) married Toshimichi Takatsukasa.
+The couple had no biological children and adopted Toshimichi's nephew Naotake.